Disease & Vaccine Information

 • Pneumococcal disease is a bacterial infection caused by S. pneumoniae (Streptococcus pneumoniae).
 It is the most common cause of bacterial pneumonia and middle ear infection (otitis media) in the U.S., and is the third most frequent cause of bacterial meningitis.
 Pneumococcal bacteria are often found in the upper area of the throat behind the nose in about 5 to 90 percent of healthy individuals.
 However, when pneumococcal bacteria cause invasive infection, serious complications can lead to inflammation of the brain, blood infections, pneumonia and death.

 • Pneumococcal bacteria are primarily transmitted through respiratory secretions by coughing and sneezing.
 Persons most at risk of developing invasive pneumococcal disease include immunocompromised individuals, smokers, persons with chronic cardiac, lung, or kidney disease, individuals without a spleen, and persons with cochlear implants or a cerebrospinal fluid leak.
-Children attending daycare are also at a higher risk.
+Children attending daycare along with African Americans, Alaskan Natives, and certain American Indian Natives may also be at an increased risk of disease.

 • Otitis media, often referred to as a middle ear infection, is commonly caused by S. pneumoniae and remains the most common pediatric infection requiring treatment by the age of 12 months.
 Over 60 percent of children will experience at least one episode of acute otitis media prior to the age of one.
 S. pneumoniae is the leading cause of bacterial meningitis in children under the age of five.
-Pneumococcal pneumonia, the most common infection caused by S. pneumoniae in adults, is estimated to cause over 400,000 hospitalizations each year in the United States.
-36 percent of all community acquired pneumonias are caused by S. pneumoniae.
+Pneumococcal pneumonia, the most common infection caused by S. pneumoniae in adults, is estimated to cause over 150,000 hospitalizations each year in the United States.
+Between 10 and 30 percent of all community acquired pneumonias are caused by S. pneumoniae.

-• Globally, 16 percent of deaths worldwide in children under 5 are related to pneumonia, with most deaths occurring in sub-Saharan Africa and south Asia.
+• Globally, 14 percent of deaths worldwide in children under five are related to pneumonia, with most deaths occurring in sub-Saharan Africa and south Asia.
 In the United States, the CDC combines the death rates of pneumonia with influenza and estimates it to be the eighth leading cause of deaths in persons 65 years of age or older.
-In 2017, there were 19,620 reported cases of invasive S. pneumoniae in the U.S., with 1,220 cases occurring in children under the age of five.
+In 2020, there were 11,718 confirmed cases of invasive S. pneumoniae in the U.S., with 536 cases occurring in children under the age of five.

 Pneumococcal Vaccine

-• According to the CDC, PCV7, the original pneumococcal conjugate vaccine, resulted in a 97 percent decrease in invasive pneumococcal disease caused by the 7 pneumococcal strains found within the vaccine.
-However, the mass use of PCV7 vaccine by American children put pressure on some of the nearly 90 additional pneumococcal strains known to cause invasive disease resulting in an increased rate of otitis media from by serotypes not included in the seven-valent vaccine.
-In an attempt to prevent 6 additional pneumococcal strains from causing invasive disease, PCV13 vaccine was developed to replace PCV7.
-Current research indicates that while PCV13 has significantly decreased nasopharyngeal colonization with the serotypes found within the vaccine, replacement with non-vaccine type strains continues.
-New vaccines to target emerging strains of pneumococcal not covered in the current vaccines are currently in clinical trials.
+• According to the CDC, PCV7, the original pneumococcal conjugate vaccine, resulted in a 97 percent decrease in invasive pneumococcal disease caused by the seven pneumococcal strains found within the vaccine.
+However, the mass use of PCV7 vaccine by American children put pressure on some of the nearly 90 additional pneumococcal strains known to cause invasive disease resulting in an increased rate of otitis media caused by strains not included in the seven-valent vaccine.
+In an attempt to prevent six additional pneumococcal strains from causing invasive disease, PCV13 vaccine was developed to replace PCV7.
+Current research indicates that while PCV13 has significantly decreased nasopharyngeal colonization with the strains found in the vaccine, replacement with non-vaccine type strains continues.
+PCV15, PCV20, and PCV21 were developed to target additional pneumococcal strains not covered by PCV13, however, there is no clinical data to determine whether these particular vaccines will prevent invasive pneumococcal disease caused by the additional strains targeted by these vaccines.

-• Reported pneumococcal vaccine reactions include fever, severe local reactions (swelling, redness, and pain at site of injection), irritability, drowsiness, restless sleep, vomiting, diarrhea, rash, decreased appetite, convulsions, asthma, pneumonia and sudden infant death syndrome (SIDS).
+• Reported pneumococcal vaccine reactions include fever, severe local reactions (swelling, redness, and pain at site of injection), irritability, drowsiness, restless sleep, vomiting, diarrhea, rash, decreased appetite, convulsions, asthma, pneumonia, lymphadenopathy (swelling of the lymph nodes), cyanosis (inadequate oxygenation of the blood) in children, anaphylaxis and shock, apnea in infants, and sudden infant death syndrome (SIDS).

-• Using the MedAlerts search engine, as of March 29, 2024, there have been 27,377 serious adverse events reported to the Vaccine Adverse Events Reporting System (VAERS) in connection with pneumococcal vaccinations (PCV7, PCV13, PCV15, PCV20, and PPSV23).
-Over 57 percent of these reported serious pneumococcal vaccine-related adverse events occurred in children 6 and under.
-Of these pneumococcal-vaccine related adverse event reports to VAERS, 2,728 were deaths, with nearly 66 percent occurring in children under 6 years of age.
+• Using the MedAlerts search engine, as of July 26, 2024, there have been 27,801 serious adverse events reported to the Vaccine Adverse Events Reporting System (VAERS) in connection with pneumococcal vaccinations (PCV7, PCV13, PCV15, PCV20, PPSV23).
+Over 57 percent of these reported serious pneumococcal vaccine-related adverse events occurred in children under six years of age.
+Of these pneumococcal-vaccine related adverse event reports to VAERS, 2,778 were deaths, with nearly 66 percent occurring in children under 6 years of age.

 Food & Drug Administration (FDA)